telerik/ajax-docs/installation/included-assemblies.md

 * **Telerik.Windows.Documents.Fixed.dll**—this assembly is needed for processing PDF documents.

-* **Telerik.Windows.Documents.Spreadsheet.FormatProviders.Pdf.dll**—allows exporing of spreadsheets (XLSX, CSV) to PDF.
+* **Telerik.Windows.Documents.Spreadsheet.FormatProviders.Pdf.dll**—allows exporting of spreadsheets (XLSX, CSV) to PDF.

 You can find more information on working with the Telerik document processing libraries in the following articles: